jpn--/larch/doc/example/080_itin.rst

 Our itinerary choice data has a lot of alternatives, but they are not ordered or numbered in a regular way; each elemental alternative has an arbitrary code number assigned to it, and the code numbers for one case are not comparable to another case.
-But we can renumber the alterantives in a manner that is more suited for our application, such that based on the code number we can programatically extract a few relevant features of the alternative that we will want to use in building our Network GEV model.
+But we can renumber the alternatives in a manner that is more suited for our application, such that based on the code number we can programatically extract a few relevant features of the alternative that we will want to use in building our Network GEV model.
 Suppose for example